De Montfort Music

-De Montfort Music is an American record label specializing in sacred music, primarily that of the Catholic Church.
-Formerly an independent label, since 2021 it has been a subsidiary of Sophia Institute Press.
+De Montfort Music is an American record label specializing in sacred music, primarily of the Catholic Church.
+Formerly an independent label, it has been a subsidiary of Sophia Institute Press since 2021.

 History

 De Montfort Music was founded in 2012 by Monica and Kevin Fitzgibbons.
 It specializes in sacred music, especially from the Roman Catholic tradition.
 Artists recorded by De Montfort include: Benedictines of Mary, Queen of Apostles, Dominican Sisters of Mary, Mother of the Eucharist, the Monks of Norcia, members of the Priestly Fraternity of St. Peter (FSSP), the Monks of Clear Creek Abbey, and the Carmelite Sisters of the Most Sacred Heart of Los Angeles.

 Universal Music Group distributed De Montfort's recordings on its Decca label through 2016.
 In January 2017, De Montfort announced it had signed a new worldwide distribution deal with Sony Masterworks.

 On March 24, 2017, De Montfort and its sister label, AimHigher Recordings, announced they had signed a deal with St. John Cantius Church of Chicago to acquire its catalog of self-published recordings and re-release them worldwide.

 De Montfort Music was acquired by Sophia Institute Press in 2021, and will release all future albums via its parent's Sophia Music division.